 How we find out which technical SEO issues are most important

-There are a number of great tools out there that can help you with your technical SEO problems.
+There are a number of great tools out there that can help you with your technical SEO issues.
 Here is what we use at Ranq as a baseline.

-Common technical SEO problems I see as a Technical SEO Lead
+Common technical SEO issues I see as a Technical SEO Lead

 There are a number of different technical SEO issues I see on our clients’ websites; however, there always seem to be a few I see more often than others.
 Because they’re so common, I thought I would share them with you so you can be on the lookout and stay on top of them.